Welcome to Switchboard!

 Selina Máté is a digital content manager with experience in refugee resettlement.
 Prior to joining Switchboard, she developed and managed a refugee youth mentorship program with World Relief in Durham, NC.
 In addition to her nonprofit background, she has experience in journalism, social media management, and WordPress development.
 Selina holds a bachelor’s degree in history from Huntington University.

-Sonali Jagdhane White comes to Switchboard from U.S. Committee for Refugees and Immigrants (USCRI), where she served as a Program Officer.
-In that role, Sonali provided monitoring and evaluation, outreach, and partnership support to providers in the Trafficking Victim Assistance Program (TVAP) network that worked with foreign national survivors of trafficking.
-Sonali brings a varied background in anti-trafficking work: she has raised awareness at churches, volunteered on her college campus, volunteered at a survivor shelter, and worked at Polaris and the TVAP Program connecting clients to services.
-Sonali holds an MA in Human Rights from the University of Arizona and a BA in Russian Language and Culture from Arizona State University.
+Sonali Jagdhane White is an experienced program officer in partnership compliance and monitoring with an MA in Human Rights.
+Sonali’s interest in partnership work derives from her value of bringing communities together to address human rights issues.
+She comes to Switchboard from U.S. Committee for Refugees and Immigrants (USCRI), where she served as a Program Officer for three years, providing partnership oversight to service providers in the Trafficking Victim Assistance Program (TVAP) network.
+Sonali brings a varied background in anti-trafficking work: she has raised awareness at churches, volunteered on her college campus and at a survivor shelter, and worked at Polaris connecting clients to services.
+She is excited to transition from partnership building in the anti-trafficking sector to the refugee resettlement field.

 Madina Masumi is a licensed K–12 school counselor with over a decade of experience serving students from marginalized populations in Fairfax County Public Schools in Northern Virginia.
 She previously worked as a case manager for public assistance programs.
 As the daughter of Afghan refugees, Madina has experienced firsthand the challenges of refugee integration.
 She holds a Master of Education in School Counseling from George Mason University.
 Madina speaks fluent Dari and is proficient in Spanish.